What is rectal prolapse?

 What causes rectal prolapse?

-A number of factors can cause rectal prolapse.
+Several factors can cause rectal prolapse.
 These include chronic constipation or diarrhea, old age, straining during bowel movement, nerve damage, weakened muscles and other diseases such as cystic fibrosis.

 What are the symptoms of rectal prolapse?